vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 <details><summary>English</summary>

 The principle of intellect or buddhi tattva[^107] is one hundred times the size of 'egoity' (ahaṁkāra).

+[^107]:

+    Located in the intellect principle (buddhi tattva) are eight 'worlds' (bhuvana), each dominated by a class of heavenly beings or deity: pisacas, raksasas, yakśas, gandharvas, Indra, Soma, Prajāpati, and Brahmā.

 </details>